doublecloud/terraform-provider-doublecloud/docs/resources/network_connection.md

 Required:

 - `account_id` (String) ID of the VPC owner account
-- `ipv4_cidr_block` (String) Customer IPv4 CIDR block.
+- `ipv4_cidr_block` (String) Customer's IPv4 CIDR block.
-DoubleCloud will create route to this CIDR using Peering Connection.
+    DoubleCloud will create a route to this CIDR using the Peering Connection.
 - `region_id` (String) AWS region ID
 - `vpc_id` (String) VPC ID

 Optional:

-- `ipv6_cidr_block` (String) Customer IPv6 CIDR block.
+- `ipv6_cidr_block` (String) Customer's IPv6 CIDR block.
-DoubleCloud will create route to this CIDR using Peering Connection.
+    DoubleCloud will create a route to this CIDR using the Peering Connection.

 Read-Only: